Medicinal Garden

 Target system: Nervous System, Immune System, Digestive System, Urinary System, Integumentary System, Circulatory System, Reproductive System

-Use: Rich in antioxidants and antimicrobial properties, anti inflammatory, antidiabetic and anticancer properties.
+Use: Rose Hips is rich in antioxidants, with antimicrobial, anti-inflammatory, anti-diabetic and anti-cancer properties.
 Rose Hips have been used to treat rheumatoid arthritis, osteoporosis, diabetes, hyperlipidaemia, and obesity.
-Helps strengthen kidneys and to treat kidneys disorders.
-Also helps with decreasing the concentration of toxins accumulated in the liver and increasing metabolism.
-Known to also treat diarrhea, peptic ulcers, bloating and nausea.
-Recent studies have shown extracts to help with memory loss in patients exhibiting alzheimer's as well as reducing seizures in epileptic patients.
-Used to treat skin disorders: atopic dermatitis, melanoma, acne, age-related wrinkles, skin damage and increase skin moisture and health.
-This plant has protecting, rejuvenating properties that promote longevity by increasing the production of red blood cells.
+The plant strengthens the kidneys and treats kidneys disorders.
+It also helps with decreasing the concentration of toxins accumulated in the liver and increasing metabolism.
+Rose Hips are known to also treat diarrhea, peptic ulcers, bloating and nausea.
+Recent studies have shown extracts may help with memory loss in Alzheimer's patients, as well as reducing seizures in epileptic patients.
+It is used to treat skin disorders such as atopic dermatitis, melanoma, acne, age-related wrinkles, and skin damage, and has been seen to increase skin moisture and health.
+This plant has protective, rejuvenating properties that promote longevity by increasing the production of red blood cells.
 In some historical contexts, it is used for reproductive disorders in women, treating irregular menstruation, balancing hormones, menopausal symptoms, and acute mastitis.

 Preparation: Medicinal Parts- buds/leaves.
 The bud of the plant can be dried and made into extracts or tinctures.
 The leaves have also been used medicinally.